apason/ttk-15/doc/compiler/README.md

  parts inside the square brackets are optional, except for some operations which require at least one or two operands.

-And care must be taken, if you use a register as an operand, you can't use an index register
+And care must be taken, if you use a register in the place of the second operand, you can't use an index register.
+If you want to know why, check out the "other aliases" section.

 ##notes##